What’s the Purpose of Solar “Blockchains” In San Antonio?

 Japanese Retail Energy Trials Peer-To-Peer Solar

 Power Ledger will enter a trial partnership with Japan’s Kansai Electric Power Co (KEPCO) to offer customers peer-to-peer energy trading in Japan.
-The project starts with 10 homes and the goal is to help residential customers to better monetize on their solar investment.
+The project starts with 10 homes and the goal is to help residential customers better monetize their solar investment.

 Distributed Renewable Energy Trading in Thailand